Arithmetic geometry of character varieties with regular monodromy: Introduction and the main results

 For $G=\GL_n$, Katz has proven that physical and cohomological rigidity are equivalent for elements of $\Hom(\Gamma, \GL_n)$ \cite[\S 1]{KatzRigid}.
 It has been expected that these two notions are not equivalent for $G\neq \GL_n$, but no (counter)examples were known.
 Theorem \ref{t:topology} leads to an example of a cohomologically rigid representation which is not physically rigid.

-This example is constructed explicitly in \S \ref{ss:rigid} by considering the character variety with regular monodromy associated to $(\PGL_2, 0, 3)$, where the conjugacy classes are assumed to be generic.
-Using Theorem \ref{t:count}, one readily verifies that $|\bX|=2$.
-The generic condition guarantees that elements of $\bR$ are irreducible.
+This example is constructed explicitly in \S \ref{ss:rigid} by considering the character variety with regular monodromy associated to $(G,g,n)=(\PGL_2, 0, 3)$.
+Using Theorem \ref{t:count}, one verifies that $|\bX|=2$.
+By choosing eigenvalues carefully, one can show that elements of $\bR$ are irreducible.
 In view of Theorem \ref{t:Smooth}, the fact that $\dim(\bX)$ is zero implies that \eqref{eq:rigidity} is satisfied, so every element of $\bR$ is cohomologically rigid.
 But the fact that $| \bX | = 2$ implies that there exist two representations in $\bR$ which are not isomorphic.
 We conclude that representations in $\bR$ are cohomologically but not physically rigid.